Physically-Feasible Reactive Synthesis for Terrain-Adaptive Locomotion: Online Execution

 \subsection{Strategy Automaton Execution and Online MICP Modifications}

 The red path in Fig.~\ref{fig:combined_offline_online}(c) represents the automaton online execution process.
 Before transitioning to the new symbolic state, an online gait-fixed MICP is solved according to the skill provided by the automaton.
 The automaton advances only if the MICP successfully finds a solution.
-Slightly different from the gait-fixed MICP formulation during the offline phase, the online gait-fixed MICP is executed given accurate terrain information from a terrain segmentation module.
+Slightly different from the gait-fixed MICP formulation during the offline phase, the online gait-fixed MICP is executed given terrain information from a terrain segmentation module that produces labeled convex polygons.
 For example, a skill transitioning from flat terrain to high terrain, as shown in Fig.~\ref{fig:online_micp}(a), uses predefined, homogeneous terrain polygons for feasibility check during offline synthesis.
 Given that, Fig.~\ref{fig:online_micp}(b) illustrates how the terrain polygons detected online for the same skill may differ from the offline ones in both position and geometry.
+Note that, perception is intentionally treated as out of scope in this paper.
+We assume an upstream segmentation pipeline (e.g., elevation-mapping with plane segmentation~\citep{miki2022elevation,fankhauser2018robust}) provides labeled convex polygons; in our hardware experiments we use motion-capture-aided manual labeling of polygons, which is sufficient to validate the planning and control framework, although it does not represent a fully autonomous perception stack.
+Obtaining convex collision-free regions in unstructured environments is non-trivial, and we make no claim that our framework includes a solution to this perception problem.
+Robust perception integration is left for future work.
 In addition, the following modifications are highlighted when attempting to transition between two symbolic states in the automaton.